navicore/azuml/README.md

 Diagram Generator for Azure Subnets and NSGs
 ----

-Create diagrams based on ARM API calls of your deployed Azure network.
+Automatically create diagrams based on ARM API calls of your deployed Azure network.

+The resulting sequence diagram shows what ports are open to internal and external domains, making it easy to quickly determine that the deployed system matches your design.

+Visually verify security policy - ie: if your policy is that all ssh access is via a bastion host, you'll visually verify via the  graphic that only the bastion host's port 22 is visible to the Internet.

 ## STATUS

+Alpha.

 Works for my specific needs.